Little Ice Age: Asia

 This period of Little Ice Age corresponded to the period's major historical events.
 The Jurchen people lived in Northern China and formed a tributary state to the Ming dynasty and its Wanli Emperor.
-From 1573 to 1620, Manchuria experienced famine caused by extreme snowfall, which depleted agriculture production and decimated the livestock population.
+From 1573 to 1620, Manchuria experienced famine caused by extreme snowfall, which depleted agriculture production and devastated the livestock population.
 Scholars have argued that it had been caused by the temperature drops during the Little Ice Age.
 Despite the lack of food production, the Wanli Emperor ordered the Jurchens to pay the same amount of tribute each year.
 That led to anger and sowed seeds to the rebellion against the Ming dynasty.
 In 1616, Jurchens established the Later Jin dynasty.
 Led by Hong Taiji and Nurhaci, the Later Jin dynasty moved South and achieved decisive victories in battles against the Ming dynasty's military, such as during the 1618 Battle of Fushun.

 After the earlier defeats and the death of the Wanli Emperor, the Chongzhen Emperor took over China and continued the war effort.
 From 1632 to 1641, the Little Ice Age began to cause drastic climate changes in the Ming dynasty's territories.
 For example, rainfall in the Huabei region dropped by 11% to 47% from the historical average.
-Meanwhile, the Shaanbei region, along the Yellow River experienced six major floods, which ruined cities such as Yan’an.
+Meanwhile, the Shaanbei region, along the Yellow River experienced six major floods, which ruined cities such as Yan'an.
 The climate factored heavily in weakening the government's control over China and accelerated the fall of the Ming dynasty.
-In 1644, Li Zicheng led the Later Jin's forces into Beijing, overthrew the Ming dynasty, and established the Qing dynasty.
+In 1644, Li Zicheng led the Later Jin's forces into Beijing, overthrew the Ming dynasty, and established the short-lived Shun dynasty which were soon overthrown by Qing dynasty.

 During the early years of the Qing dynasty, the Little Ice Age continued to have a significant impact on Chinese society.
 During the rule of the Kangxi Emperor (1661–1722), most Qing territories were still much colder than the historical average.
 However, the Kangxi Emperor pushed reforms and managed to increase the socio-economic recovery from the natural disasters.
 He benefited partly from the peacefulness of the early Qing dynasty.
 That essentially marked the end of the Little Ice Age in China and led to a more prosperous era of Chinese history that is known as the High Qing era.